arsovskidario/Operating-Systems/README.md

  sudo su root
 ```

-find ./ -group group_name -perm 002 // only write permission

-find ./ -perm -g=w  # will take all the fiels that have write perm on group
-find ./ -perm g=w # will only look for files that will have only group write perm

-find -anewer file # find files that are newer then give file
-find -anewer file -exec rm {} \; # remove files that are newer than given file
 tar -czvf arhiva.tr b* # add all files that start with the letter b to the arhiva.tr

 **Grep**
    -